tomelam/learn-dojo-custom-elements/README.md

 [@dojo/cli-create-widget](https://github.com/dojo/cli-create-widget),
 which holds the code and documentation for the `dojo create widget` command.

-## A quickstart to building Dojo custom elements
+## A quickstart to creating and building Dojo custom elements

 Follow the following steps in the current directory.